Börje Salming: International play

 Salming had an extensive international playing career.
 He played for the Swedish national team at the 1972 and 1973 World Championships, winning a silver and bronze medal, respectively.
-He also played at the 1976, 1981, and 1984 Canada Cups, and the 1992 Winter Olympics.
-During the 1976 Canada Cup, which was held at Maple Leaf Gardens.
-Sweden faced Team USA in Toronto, Salming received a standing ovation.
+He also played at the Canada Cup in 1976, 1981, and 1984; and the 1992 Winter Olympics.
+The 1976 Canada Cup was held at Maple Leaf Gardens.
+Sweden faced Team USA in Toronto, and Salming received a standing ovation.
 Salming later commented, "I'll never forget our game in Toronto.
 The fans gave me a standing ovation during the introductions.
 I was representing my country and Canadian fans gave me a standing ovation.
 Sometimes hockey has no country."
 In recognition of his international career, Salming was named to the IIHF Centennial All-Star Team in 2008, one of five players honoured.

 Retirement

 After the end of his playing career, Salming launched an eponymous brand of sports underwear.
 In 2007, at age 56, he posed nude for 31 paintings by Swedish graffiti artist Johan Wattberg.
 Ten of the paintings were displayed in Sweden, with the remaining 21 (matching his jersey number) displayed in Toronto.